Critically fixed Thurston maps: classification, recognition, and twisting: The Lifting Algorithm

-We start with the tree $T_0$ shown in color on the top left in Figure \ref{fig: algo_example}.
-The top part of the figure illustrates (up to isotopy rel.\ $\Crit(f_\square)$) the trees $T_1\in \Pi_f(T_0)$ and $T_2\in \Pi_f(T_1)$ constructed during the algorithm.
-The bottom part of the figure shows the corresponding complete preimages.
+We start with the admissible tree $T_0$ shown in color on the top left in Figure~\ref{fig: algo_example}.
+The two other colored trees in the top part of the figure illustrate (up to isotopy rel.\ $\Crit(f_\square)$) the specific choices of the pullbacks $T_1\in \Pi_f(T_0)$ and $T_2\in \Pi_f(T_1)$ we made while executing Line~\ref{Step: Pullback} of Algorithm~\ref{alg: Lifting algorithm}.
+The colored graphs in the bottom part of the figure show the corresponding complete preimages.
 Here, as usual, the map $f_\square$ sends each edge of $f_\square^{-1}(T_n)$ to the edge of $T_n$ of the same color.
-Slightly thicker colored edges in $f_\square^{-1}(T_0)$ and $f_\square^{-1}(T_1)$ indicate the choice of the pullbacks $T_1$ and $T_2$, respectively.
-The graphs in dashed lines illustrate the charge graph of $f_\square$ (on the top pictures) and its blow-up (on the bottom pictures).
+Slightly thicker colored edges in $f_\square^{-1}(T_0)$ and $f_\square^{-1}(T_1)$ indicate the choices of the pullbacks $T_1$ and $T_2$, respectively.
+The graphs in dashed lines illustrate the charge graph $G_\square$ of $f_\square$ (on the top pictures) and its blow-up $G^\pm_\square$ (on the bottom pictures).